It's Going to Be a Great Year

 Whenever a nomination opportunity arises, Trump won't make the same mistake.
 He will vet and re-vet and vet again whomever he nominates, knowing that this will be a crucial aspect of his second term.

 A monumental question arises.
 Recalling Ruth Bader Ginsburg’s fate, will Justice Thomas and Justice Alito step down accordingly?
 The likelihood is no. Alito has balked at retiring.
 He is not in jeopardy health-wise.
-Thomas is on the mend in 2024.
+Thomas had a notable, health-related absence in 2024.
 Both could ably serve for many more years to come.
 The greater issue, however, is preserving the tenuous, conservative majority on the court and populating it with new justices who also will not waver.

 Both Justices, clearly understanding the landscape, could step aside within three years or, better yet, before the midterms.
 Departing sooner rather than later would give President Trump sufficient time to ensure that whomever he selects will make it through the process.